rust-lang/book/first-edition/src/error-handling.md

 that uses combinators, but if you aren't familiar with the combinator approach, this code looks simpler to read to me.
 It uses explicit case analysis with `match` and `if let`.
-If an error occurs, it simply stops executing the function and returns the error (by converting it to a string).
+If an error occurs, it simply stops executing the function and returns the error (by converting it to string).

 Isn't this a step backwards though?
 Previously, we said that the key to ergonomic error handling is reducing explicit case analysis, yet we've reverted